Comparing FinVolution Group (NYSE:FINV) & 1511419 Ontario (OTCMKTS:CSFSF)

 |2.50

-FinVolution Group has a consensus price target of $4.50, indicating a potential downside of 41.56%.
-Given FinVolution Group’s higher probable upside, analysts clearly believe FinVolution Group is more favorable than 1511419 Ontario.
+FinVolution Group has a consensus price target of $4.50, indicating a potential downside of 33.33%.
+Given FinVolution Group’s higher probable upside, analysts plainly believe FinVolution Group is more favorable than 1511419 Ontario.

 |1511419 Ontario